Qarik-Group/operator-workshop/instructor/brainstorming.md

 command.
 https://bosh.io/docs/cli-envs.html#recover-deployment-state

-### how-to-fix-service-account

-If too many keys get generated: https://console.cloud.google.com/iam-admin/serviceaccounts/project and delete keys

 ### good-things-tested

 I can just add people to the project.
-That was good to know. good networking up quota
+That was good to know.

+  * good networking architecture
+  * up the quotas of cpus or reconfigure the vpcs to be in different regions

 ### big-picture